pyecharts/pyecharts/docs/zh-cn/customize_map.md

 ```
 $ yh
-Yehua will walk you through creating a pyecharts js package.
+Yehua will walk you through creating a echarts-maps js package.
 Press ^C to quit at any time.

 project name: echarts-united-kingdom-js